vegonza/Vibe-cards/README.md

 ## 🙌 Vibe With Us

 No code, just vibes.
 That's how we roll in 2025!
 Feel free to fork, share, and spread the good vibes.
 Remember - why code when you can vibe? 😎✌️

+## ⚠️ Bug Alert

+**IMPORTANT:** This project is currently in early development and is EXTREMELY buggy.
+Expect frequent crashes, game state inconsistencies, and unexpected behavior.
+Key known issues:

+- Game state may become corrupted during play
+- Players might get stuck in turns
+- Card exchanges sometimes fail
+- Multiple card plays can break the game logic
+- Browser refreshes may disconnect players

+Use at your own risk - this is more of a proof of concept than a stable game right now!

 ## 🤣 Meta Disclaimer